Sharing and Learning Accessibility Globally

 Accessibility Complaint Center

-Our legal department assists individuals with disabilities who have experienced discrimination or injustice based on their disability by different organizations or businesses, in order to promote the equality and rights of this population.
-Every year we respond to over 1,000 inquiries from people with various disabilities .
+Our legal department assists individuals with disabilities and elderly people who have experienced discrimination or injustice based on their disability by different organizations or businesses, in order to promote the equality and rights of this population.
+Every year we respond to over 2,000 inquiries from people with various disabilities .